talexandru1987/DevOps-Course-Starter/README.md

 ```

-## Added a CI pipline for push and pull request test
+## Added a CI pipline for push and pull request